+MOIST Strawberry Muffins!
 This is a twist on a blueberry muffin recipe I have.
-I had an abundance of ripe strawberries on hand one day, so I tweaked the recipe a bit and boy, were these a huge hit.
-Here's how...
+I had an abundance of ripe strawberries on hand one day, so I tweaked the recipe a bit and boy, were they a hit.

 In a bowl, dice the strawberries and sprinkle them with a couple of tablespoons of sugar.
 Stir well and let them sit and macerate for 30-60 minutes.